ark-network/arkdev.info/docs/learn/clark.md

 But interestingly, during an Ark round, we already require a lot of interactions with all the **senders** in the round.
 They have to participate in the round because they have to sign their forfeit transactions.
-So what if all the senders of the entire round and the ASP become the co-signers of all pre-signed transactions?
+So what if all the senders of the entire round and the Server become the co-signers of all pre-signed transactions?
 As long as a single signer behaves honestly (i.e. removes their cosign key or at least never double-spends any of the signed transactions), the simulated covenant will hold.